MonetDB/MonetDB-old/clients/iotapi/documentation/websockets_api.rst

 data
 ----

-Return a info messaging regarding all the streams in the system.
+Returns a info message regarding all the streams in the system.
 An example with the temperatures stream:

 .. code-block:: json